publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >          The costs described in this paragraph are as follows:

->             “(A) The costs incurred by the hospital during a period (as determined by the Secretary) of furnishing hospital services to individuals who are entitled to benefits under part A of title XVIII of the Social Security Act \[part A of this subchapter\] and who receive supplemental security income benefits under title XVI of such Act \[subchapter XVI of this chapter\] (excluding any supplementation of those benefits by a State under section 1616 of such Act ([42 U.S.C.
+>             “(A) The costs incurred by the hospital during a period (as determined by the Secretary) of furnishing hospital services to individuals who are entitled to benefits under part A of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\] and who receive supplemental security income benefits under title XVI of such Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] (excluding any supplementation of those benefits by a State under section 1616 of such Act ([42 U.S.C.
 1382e][/us/usc/t42/s1382e])).

->             “(B) The costs incurred by the hospital during a period (as so determined) of furnishing hospital services to individuals who receive medical assistance under the State plan under title XIX of such Act \[subchapter XIX of this chapter\] and are not entitled to benefits under part A of title XVIII of such Act \[part A of this subchapter\] (including individuals enrolled in a managed care organization (as defined in section 1903(m)(1)(A) of such Act ([42 U.S.C.
+>             “(B) The costs incurred by the hospital during a period (as so determined) of furnishing hospital services to individuals who receive medical assistance under the State plan under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] and are not entitled to benefits under part A of title XVIII of such Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq.\] (including individuals enrolled in a managed care organization (as defined in section 1903(m)(1)(A) of such Act ([42 U.S.C.
 1396b(m)(1)(A)][/us/usc/t42/s1396b/m/1/A]) or any other managed care plan under such title and individuals who receive medical assistance under such title pursuant to a waiver approved by the Secretary under section 1115 of such Act ([42 U.S.C.
 1315][/us/usc/t42/s1315])).

 >     “(c) __Data Collection.—__